smalljjjack/cs-582-DV-final-project/ProcessBook/ProcessBook.md

 Part 3:

 The third part of this project aims to show the winning rate of a country in a continuous time perid using slope chart.
 So that, we can see whether a country's performance is stable or it encontered a downturn.
+The following screenshots shows the components of the winning rate page.
+The interactive events are clearly show in the project video.

 - Country Selection